Norbs89/camping-site-frontend/README.md

 - There are plans to make the logged in experience more personalised (greetings with username, etc).
 - Dark mode toggle.

+## Known Issue

+- Upon deployment the login button and the login/register function has stopped working.
+This bug isn't present in a development environment so it is somewhat difficult to test/reproduce.
+I am currently looking into possible causes and fixes.

 # Version History:

+## Version 1.0.1

+- Refactoring CSS imports, every component/page has it's own stylesheet imported, not reliant on globals.css.
+  (This refactor was part of an effort to fix the known issue detailed above)

 ## Version 1.0.0